UFC Fight Night: Gonzaga vs Cro Cop 2: Predictions & Analysis

 A few statistical edges stand out.
 Meza throws significantly more leather — a 1.5 sig. strike per minute gap.
 Meza is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Stasiak has tighter striking defense, making opponents miss more often.

 The Pick: Damian Stasiak over Yaotzin Meza.
-The model gives Stasiak a slight nod at 55% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Stasiak a slight nod at 59% — this could easily go either way.
+The market implies 46% for Meza, but our model sees only 41%.
+That 4-point gap favoring Stasiak is worth watching.

 Anthony Hamilton